You’ve reached week 3 of Metabolic Health Month, where we provide high-impact tips on the four pillars of metabolic health.

 - Develop a consistent bedtime and wake-up time, and try to stay within an hour of that.
 Work your way up to just a 15-minute variation window, even on weekends [13].

-- Keep your room dark (with blackout curtains or a sleep mask), one study found that not only does nighttime light impair sleep, but it can also decrease insulin sensitivity [15].
+- Keep your room dark (with blackout curtains or a sleep mask).
+One study found that not only does nighttime light impair sleep, but it can also decrease insulin sensitivity [15].

-- Keep the temperature cool, around 60-67 degrees Fahrenheit or 16-19 degrees Celsius [16, 17].
+- Keep the temperature cool.
+The ideal temperature for sleeping is around 60-67 degrees Fahrenheit or 16-19 degrees Celsius [16, 17].

 Please consult your doctor before taking any supplements.